docker/docs/notary/service_architecture.md

 roles that the key can sign for.
 Depending on the restrictions on that role, they may be restricted in what type of content they can modify.
-They may also add or remove the capabilities of other delegation keys below it on the key hierarchy (e.g. if `DelegationKey2` in the above key hierarchy were compromised, it could only modify the capabilities of `DelegationKey4` and `DelegationKey5`).
+They may also add or remove the capabilities of other delegation keys below it on the key hierarchy For example, if `DelegationKey2` in the above key hierarchy is compromised, the compromised key could only modify the capabilities of `DelegationKey4` and `DelegationKey5`.

 ##### Decrypted Delegation Key + Decrypted Snapshot Key, only